I had a good laugh at this Tweet from Jo Michell (who is a very good economist by the way). It seems to be from a UK blog advocating for MMT:

 Now, I may not be an expert on sexual intercourse, but I am an expert about money creation and so that qualifies me to tell you that, based on this comment, this guy doesn’t know what sexual intercourse is.
 The simple fact is that MMT does not, definitively does not, describe the existing reality of the monetary system.
 Let me explain.

 First, MMT assumes that the government is a “sovereign currency issuer” to reinforce the lack of funding constraints.¹ Okay, but this is like assuming that I am really really rich before I tell you that I don’t have a credit constraint.
-So, this whole narrative around “sovereign currency issuer” is a classic case of the economist on an island trying to open canned goods and assuming we have a can opener.
+So, this whole narrative around “sovereign currency issuer” reminds me of the old joke about the economist on a deserted island trying to open canned goods and assuming we have a can opener.
 No, every country isn’t sovereign and MMT’s definition of sovereign is so vague that it’s meaningless.
 They might as well be saying “really really rich countries have more flexible spending capacity”.
-Thanks for that, Captain Obvious.
+This just isn’t a useful description of anything.

 Second, the whole basis of the MMT taxing/spending narrative is constructed around the false consolidation of the Fed into the Treasury.
 If your theory relies on treating the Central Bank as the Treasury then you cannot claim to be describing reality.
 More importantly, people who do this are oversimplifying things and thereby confusing the specific reasons why these entities are separate in the first place.